pepkit/caravel/docs/README.md

 **To run in debug/development mode**:
 ```
-python caravel/caravel.py -c example_caravel.yaml -d
+caravel -c example_caravel.yaml -d
 ```
-This will trigger the unsecured mode (no URL token required); point the browser to: http://127.0.0.1:5000
+This will trigger the unsecured mode (no URL token required); point the browser to: http://127.0.0.1:5000 (by default)

 ## Run on a remote server

-Caravel runs a very basic web server that lets you interact with it through the browser.
+`Caravel` runs a very basic web server that lets you interact with it through the browser.
 What if you want to use a local browser, but connect to data and `looper` processing that lives on a remote server?
 You can use an `SSH` tunnel to map a local port to the remote port.
 It's quite simple, actually.
 When you `ssh` into the server, you use the `-L` flag to map the port like this:

 ```
 ssh -L 5000:localhost:5000 user@server